 Consequences For Plaintiffs

-In a case where a suit has not yet been filed, one of two outcomes may occur without a tolling agreement.
+If a suit has not yet been filed, one of two outcomes may occur without a tolling agreement.

 - A plaintiff may choose to file a lawsuit within the statute of limitations.
 This preserves the claim.